TiciaD/ToDoList/pseudocode.md

 ## Model View Controller (MVC)
 1. **Model** (stores data)
-    - store form input value by user as a to-do item
+    - store form input value by user as a to-do item in state
-    - store whether todo has been completed or not
+    - store whether todo has been completed/deleted
     - store amount of todo items added

 2. **View** (renders display)